 Before You Start: Preheat the oven to 375 F. Line a 7 or 8 inch square baking pan with parchment paper.

-Step 1: Mix the ground flax with the water in a small dish and let sit for 5 minutes until it resembles a gel-like consistency.
+Step 1: Mix the ground flax with the warm water in a small dish and let sit for 5 minutes until it resembles a gel-like consistency.

-Step 2: Blend everything (including flax egg) except the chocolate chips in a food processor until you have a thick, smooth chocolate batter.
+Step 2: Blend everything (including the flax egg) except the chocolate chips in a food processor until you have a thick, smooth chocolate batter.